rianaandrianome/nestjs-demo-app/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This little project was built using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

+It is a demo of a REST API for doing CRUD operations on a list of Products.

 ## Installation